 In 2012, Mr. Boni was qualified as an expert in the prosecution and defence of wiretap cases, and gave expert testimony on this subject in the Federal Court of Canada.
 He is one of a handful of lawyers who has successfully challenged a Wiretap order at trial.
 Most recently, in July of 2022, he was successful in demonstrating the very rare circumstance of subversion of the pre-authorization process by a sub-affiant in a search warrant challenge that resulted in exclusion of a very large quantity of cocaine, firearms and cash from his client's trial.
 You can read the judgment here:https://canlii.ca/t/jr2mg.

-Mr. Boni has appeared on a number of occasions before the Canadian Senate Legal and Constitutional Affairs Committee, as a representative of the Criminal Lawyers Association and the Canadian Council of Criminal Defence Lawyers.
+Mr. Boni was an instructor in Criminal Procedure at the Ontario Bar Admissions Course from 2002 to 2005, and an instructor at the Intensive Trial Advocacy Program for Practitioners at Osgoode Hall Law School from 2002 to 2004.
+He has appeared on a number of occasions before the Canadian Senate Legal and Constitutional Affairs Committee, as a representative of the Criminal Lawyers Association and the Canadian Council of Criminal Defence Lawyers.
 He is a long-time member of the Criminal Lawyers' Association, serving as Toronto Director of the Association from 2007 to 2009.
 He was honoured with a Distinguished Service Award for his contributions during that term in January 2010.
-He was an instructor in Criminal Procedure at the Ontario Bar Admissions Course from 2002 to 2005, and an instructor at the Intensive Trial Advocacy Program for Practitioners at Osgoode Hall Law School from 2002 to 2004.
-Mr. Boni has been a member of Legal Aid Ontario's Extremely Serious Criminal Matters Panel since 2008, and he has been a member of the Legal Aid Ontario Criminal Area Committee since 2010.
+Since 2015, has continued to volunteer his time to the CLA as a senior member of its Ethics Committee.
+Mr. Boni has been a member of Legal Aid Ontario's Extremely Serious Criminal Matters Panel since 2008.
+He was a Legal Aid Ontario Criminal Area Committee member from 2010 to 2020.